robinsao/solidstore/README.md

 - Auth0 for authentication
 - [Caddy](https://caddyserver.com/) to serve https locally by creating reverse-proxies for the frontend and the backend; integration with Auth0 in Next.js doesn't work properly without HTTPS, so that's why Caddy is used.
 - An S3 bucket to store files.
+- Opt-in to use `localstack` to emulate AWS
 - and, PostgreSQL to store files' metadata.

 # Install